Skip to main content

 Prompt 1

-This prompt is an example of the “Why this College” archetype, which is exactly what it sounds like – an essay on why you’ve chosen this particular college.
-You need to convey genuine interest in the school while keeping your response concise—focusing on programs, opportunities, or aspects of the campus that align with your personal goals.
-Before diving into writing this prompt, you may want to conduct some research on Endicott and clarify exactly what about it you find most compelling.
+You need to convey genuine interest in the school while also tying it back to you and your interests/goals.
+In your essay, you should focus on programs, opportunities, or aspects of Endicott that are unique.
+Before diving into this prompt, you may want to conduct some research on Endicott and clarify exactly what about the school you find most compelling.

 • What specific academic programs or opportunities excite you, and why?